-A CSC beginning sailing lesson typically provides an hour and a half on the water with one instructor and up to four students in a 15' dinghy sailboat.
+A CSC beginning sailing lesson typically provides an hour and a half on the water with one instructor and up to four students in a 14' dinghy sailboat.
 Students rig the boats (put them in the water and raise the sails).
 On the water, each student gets about twenty minutes at the helm (driving the boat) to practice steering, adjusting the mainsail, coming about and jibing, man overboard drill (picking up a float from the water), hiking out (using your weight to balance the sails' force), docking, and other maneuvers.
 When not at the helm, the other students practice keeping watch and applying right of way rules, adjusting the jib (front sail), hiking out, and identifying wind direction and point of sail (angle of boat relative to wind).
 Students who pass the written, rigging, and sailing test (and contribute 2 hrs extra work) get the Junior Skipper rating that allows them to practice and take out friends and family in club boats.
-If you reallly want to get the most out of your lessons read this dinghy sailing guide prior to and after each lesson!
-In addition you can watch the first of our three part instructional videos (two and three should be released this winter).
+If you really want to get the most out of your lessons read this dinghy sailing guide prior to and after each lesson!
+In addition you can watch the our instruction videos.

 In addition to these lessons another way to learn sailing is by participating in our friendly dinghy races.
 Please see the Racing page for more information.